superllout/wotlk-core/README.md

 * Improve performance where is possible (major).

-* Do not make pull requests with fun content to core repository.
+* Make pull requests with code improvements.
+Do not make pull requests with fun content to core repository.

 * Make code understandable, do not use just letters or non understandable, long variable titles, use spaces instead of tabs and try to use much latest supportable (currently c11/c++11) standards, add comments which could help to understand code easer

+* Implement features, script missing contents, improve functionality where is possible.